Tyler Johnson Game Preview: Blackhawks vs. Stars

 Johnson Season Stats Insights

-- In 33 games this season, Johnson has averaged 14:57 on the ice, while putting up a plus-minus rating of -16.
+- In 34 games this season, Johnson has averaged 15:02 on the ice, while putting up a plus-minus of -15.

-- Johnson has netted a goal in a game six times this season in 33 games played, including multiple goals once.
+- In Johnson's 34 games played this season he's scored in seven of them and netted multiple goals in two.

-- Johnson has a point in 10 of 33 games played this year, with multiple points in one of them.
+- Johnson has a point in 11 of 34 games this season, with multiple points in two of them.

-- The implied probability of Johnson going over his assist prop bet, based on the odds, is 26.7%.
+- Given his moneyline odds, Johnson has an implied probability of 27% of going over his assist prop bet.

 Sign up for Underdog fantasy today.